 Below is a step by step guide on how to perform CPR on an Infant:

-- Call 911: If there is no response from the infant, ask a bystander to call 911.
-If you are alone, perform 2 minutes of CPR before calling 911 to increase the child's chances of survival.
+- Call for help: If there’s no response, ask a bystander to call 911.
+If you’re alone, perform 2 minutes of CPR before calling 911.

 Scene safety